SCC is privileged to partner with our neighborhood elementary school in many ways, including:

 *winter coat drive and breakfast

-*Summer Share–weekly grocery bags for families during summer vacation
+*Summer Share–weekly grocery bags for families during summer

-On the 1st Thursday of the month, SCC members join YMCA and other volunteers to prepare and serve a community meal at Ronald United Methodist Church in partnership with Ronald Commons Cafe.
+On the 1st Thursday of the month, we join YMCA and other volunteers to prepare and serve a community meal at Ronald United Methodist Church in partnership with Ronald Commons Cafe.
 Whether you can join in the prep or not, you are always invited to join us for a delicious and hearty meal (free; donations accepted)!
 Occasional other opportunities to serve with Ronald Commons include the annual summer Ronald Commons block party.

 For more information, contact the office or see @RonaldCommonsCafe on Facebook.